Advice For Moms With ADHD From Someone Who Has Been There

 Catherine Mutti-Driscoll works at the Hallowell Todaro ADHD Center in Seattle as an ADHD Coach and the Director of Executive Function Coaching.
 Catherine loves to learn and has a variety of degrees and certifications.
 Highlights include Catherine’s Ph.D. in Education from the University of Washington and her coach training from Impact Parents and the International ADHD Coach Training Center.

-In June 2024, Catherine will publish her first book with New Harbinger Press, The ADHD Workbook for Teen Girls: Understand Your Neurodivergent Brain, Make the Most of Your Strengths, and Build Confidence to Thrive.
+In June 2024, Catherine published her first book with New Harbinger Press, The ADHD Workbook for Teen Girls: Understand Your Neurodivergent Brain, Make the Most of Your Strengths, and Build Confidence to Thrive.
 Catherine is also currently studying to become a Licensed Mental Health Counselor at Walden University, slated to graduate in Fall 2026.
 When she is not working, studying, or writing, Catherine enjoys hanging out with her neurodivergent family, drinking coffee with friends, dancing to Taylor Swift, and reading contemporary romances.

 Continue your learning!